nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ```
 score INDEX cp/SCORE
 ```
+- This command can only be used when a session is selected.
 - Scores the participation of the student associated with the specified `INDEX` number shown in the displayed student record list.
 - The `INDEX` **must be a positive integer** that exists in said list.
 - The `SCORE` **must be a non-negative number** between 0 and 10, inclusive.